- Post date:

 - Always take an accessible mobile phone with you on a long run or during a long race.

-- During a long training run or marathon, for people with no eyesight there is little to distract you if you start to feel fatigued - try to distract yourself by focusing on sounds and smells around you or with positive self-talk.
+- During a long training run or marathon, for people with limited sight there is little to distract you if you start to feel fatigued - try to distract yourself by focusing on sounds and smells around you or with positive self-talk.

 - During a race it is easy to become distracted by other runners breathing, especially where breathing sounds laboured - if this starts to affect you, for instance you start to feel tired, try to kick away from them or drown out the breathing by focusing on other sounds around you (think about a song or piece of music that you like and play it in your head).

-- As you might have guessed, iPods and MP3 players aren't great running aids for visually impaired people, but be aware that other people use them and might not be as aware of you as you are of them.
+- Listening to music or podcasts aren't always great running aids for people with sight loss, but be aware that other people use them and might not be as aware of you as you are of them.

-- When crossing the finish line in a race, the visually impaired runner must cross the line ahead of the sighted guide.
+- When crossing the finish line in a race, the blind or partially sighted runner must cross the line ahead of the sighted guide.
 If the guide runner crosses the line first, both runners will be disqualified.

 - Remember to encourage each other!
 You're a team after all.

-- It's normal to feel apprehensive and doubt that you can do it - don’t worry, this is understandable and shows that you care and don’t want any accidents or mishaps to happen (it is better to be apprehensive and careful than arrogant and unsafe).
+- It's normal to feel apprehensive, this is understandable and shows that you care and don’t want any accidents or mishaps to happen.

 - Take it easy to start with in terms of running, distance and pace.

 - If you're feeling unsure, you could shadow a guide and runner to see how it works.
-This will enable you to observe the techniques and communication between you and the visually impaired runner.
+This will enable you to observe the techniques and communication techniques others are using.